nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_architectures.rst

 It also has the following disadvantages:

 * The host part of the stack must be built and run for every individual host processor in use.
-  However, Nordic Semiconductor provides reference implementation for Linux-based platforms in the NCP Host for Zigbee package.
+  However, Nordic Semiconductor provides reference implementation for Linux-based platforms in the ZBOSS NCP Host package.